ka-west/PBS_manuscript/README.md

 # PBS manuscript
 ## Pregnancy after bariatric surgery
-This repository contains pre-process data and code nessesary to reproduce results presented in the manuscript.
+This repository contains pre-processed data and code nessesary to reproduce the results presented in the manuscript.